Don't be afraid of CCD

 History of a deserved success

 When was marketed the first CCD camera dedicated to amateur astrophotographers ?
-Excluding digital cameras also equipped with a CCD or CMOS sensor, it is in 1988 that SBIG, Diffraction Limited since 2014, released the first compact CCD camera ST-1 "Star Tracker", a guide camera that was replaced in 1989 by the famous ST-4 equipped with a Texas Instruments TC-211 sensor.
-This 8-bit camera (256 gray scale) dedicated to auto guiding weighing 200 g was delivered with a controller of 900 g measuring 15x23x5 cm, an IFocus parfocal eyepiece, a focal reducer, adapters, and connection cables to the computer and the computer to the scope mount.
+Excluding digital cameras also equipped with a CCD or CMOS sensor, it is in 1988 that SBIG, bought by Diffraction Limited in 2014, released the first compact CCD camera ST-1 "Star Tracker", a guide camera that was replaced in 1989 by the famous ST-4 equipped with a Texas Instruments TC-211 sensor.
+This 8-bit camera (256 gray scale) dedicated to autoguiding weighing 200 g was delivered with a controller of 900 g measuring 15x23x5 cm, an IFocus parfocal eyepiece, a focal reducer, adapters, and connection cables to the computer and the computer to the scope mount.
 It was offered at 995$ or 1555$ at constant value in 2016.

 ST-4 was sensitive enough to follow a star of 8th magnitude on a scope of 60 mm in diameter or a 12th magnitude on a scope of 200 mm in diameter.
 The advantages of ST-4 were already numerous.
-It was cooled to about 30° below ambient temperature, included an anti-blooming function, it was sensitive from 400 to 900 nm, and above all it could transfert the image via a serial link to the screen of a computer to control the framing, focus and the resulting image in 8-bit format.
+It was cooled to about 30° below ambient temperature, included an anti-blooming function, it was sensitive from 400 to 900 nm, and above all it could transfer the image via a serial link to the screen of a computer to control the framing, focus and the resulting image in 8-bit format.
 A software for PC or McIntosh also ensured the basic image processing functions.
 SBIG stopped producing the ST-4 in 2001 in favor of new, more efficient models.

 Then, in 1991 Spectra Source Instruments released the Lynxx PC Plus CCD that was cooled to -30°C but not regulated, the dark current varying depending on the ambient temperature.
 It offered an A/D conversion on 12-bit or 496 levels of gray and was equipped with an electro-mechanical shutter.
 An adapter 31.75/50.8 mm was provided as well as cables for computer, and an image processing and photometric analysis software (accuracy up to 0.036 magnitude).
 Lynxx PC Plus was proposed at 1500$.
 The company was out of business in 2005.